 Good to know To link the user’s 360deg heading to the virtual avatar’s, a dedicated notch’s orientation needs to be referenced.
 This bone is called the “reference bone” and by default set as ChestBottom - Front.
 This means the device on the ChestBottom needs to face forward.
 If you create a configuration without the ChestBottom, you will need to choose a reference bone and assign a directionality.
 For example, if you measure the Right Arm with 2 bones, choose the RighUpperarm as a reference bone, with a direction: facing right.
 Make sure the user wears the notch on the Right UpperArm facing right.

 4. Steady Your Avatar

-During the Steady pose the notches will memorize their orientation so that it is matched to the predefined skeleton pose.
-It is important that you follow instructions for the steady pose as close as possible.
+During the Steady pose, the notches will memorize their orientation so that it is matched to the predefined skeleton pose.
+You must follow instructions for the steady pose as close as possible.

 The steady pose only takes a few seconds.
 Tap “steady” in the app and mimic the posture of the avatar: stand straight, keeping legs at hip-width, toes pointing forward, and arms stretching along your body.
 The app will notify you when the steady pose is analyzed.